muhammadaryan-analytics/Muhammad_Aryan/README.md

 ---

-*"Data tells you what happened.
+*Data tells you what happened.
 Analysis tells you why.
-Strategy tells you what to do about it."*</div>
+Strategy tells you what to do about it.*